 Thin basement membrane nephropathy (TBMN, also called thin basement membrane disease) is a relatively common disorder .
-The only finding on renal biopsy is diffuse thinning of the glomerular basement membranes requiring electron microscopy for the diagnosis [1-4].
+The only abnormal finding on renal biopsy is diffuse thinning of the glomerular basement membranes requiring electron microscopy for the diagnosis [1-4].
 Historically, these patients were often described as having benign familial hematuria; however, this terminology is no longer favored.

-This disorder is often familial, with a family history of hematuria being noted in 30 to 50 percent of cases.
+TBMN is often familial, with a family history of hematuria being noted in 30 to 50 percent of cases.
 TBMN seems to account for most cases of what has been called benign familial hematuria.
-Several mutations of the type IV collagen genes COL4A3 and COL4A4 have been identified in patients with thin basement membrane nephropathy, but such mutations are not present in all families .
+Several mutations of the type IV collagen genes COL4A3 and COL4A4 have been identified in patients with TBMN, but such mutations are not present in all families .

 Studies on kidneys used for renal transplantation suggest that the frequency of thin basement membranes in the general population may be as high as 5 to 9 percent [6,7].
-However, thin basement membrane disease is clinically diagnosed is less than 1 percent of the population .
+However, thin basement membrane nephropathy (TBMN) is clinically diagnosed in less than 1 percent of the population .